Pius Suter's OT winner leads Blackhawks over Stars

-Pius Suter scored the game-winning goal in overtime to lead the visiting Chicago Blackhawks to a 2-1 victory over the Dallas Stars on Tuesday night.
+Pius Suter scored in overtime to lift the visiting Chicago Blackhawks to a 2-1 victory over the Dallas Stars on Tuesday night.

 Lankinen made 34 saves for the Blackhawks, who erased a one-goal deficit to extend their winning streak to three games.
-Chicago took both halves of a two-game set with the Stars with identical 2-1 overtime scores and has claimed at least one point in 10 of its last 11 games -- a solid 6-1-4 run following a three-game losing streak to start the season.
+Chicago took both halves of a two-game set with the Stars with identical 2-1 overtime scores and has claimed at least one point in 10 of its last 11 games -- a solid 6-1-4 run following a three regulation losses to start the season.

 Coming into the game having lost four of five, the Stars were looking for a quick start and received it when Roope Hintz opened the scoring at 4:57 of the first period.
 Jason Robertson stole the puck from Suter, who was trying to leave the zone, and got it to Hintz, who capitalized for his third goal of the season with a backhand deke.